mr-breakfast/mrbreakfasts_free_prompts/README.md

 ![image](meta/gradient_names.png)

 Many of the triggers/bumpers were created using Inkscape's `Corner` live path effect.
-The keyboard keys have a separate gradient from the buttons for their light and dark schemes.
+The keyboard keys have a different fill gradient from the other prompts.

 ### ♻️ Contributing Guide